 In addition to formal admission to Grand Valley, each applicant wanting to major or minor in music is required to arrange for a personal audition with the music department.
 When considerable geographical distance or extreme hardship prevents a personal audition, the applicant may, with the permission of the department, submit an audio recording of an appropriate performance.
-Arrangements for auditions may be completed only after the applicant has been admitted to Grand Valley.
-Audition appointments should be made at least 3 weeks in advance.
-Entering freshmen and transfer students will be required to take a theory placement exam and a keyboard placement exam.
+Entering freshmen and transfer students will be required to take a theory placement exam on audition day.
+A student with two or more years of piano experience will also be required to take a keyboard musicianship placement exam*.
+Audition appointments should be made at least one month in advance.
 Recommended audition repertoire and an application can be found at www.gvsu.edu/music/.

 Requirements for Major and Minor Programs